William-King977/Battleship/README.md

 # About
 A battleship game using text-based representation.
-Based on the guessing game of the same name.
+The rules and ship names follow the Hasbro version.

 # Notes About The Implementation
 - Everything is coded in Visual Studio Code.